wnguyen36/Multisensing-IV-Bag-Classification-System/README.md

 - **36% of IV catheter transfusions fail before therapy completion** (Marsh et al., 2024)
 - **72–99% of clinical alarms are false alarms**, driving alarm fatigue (Sendelbach & Funk, 2013)

-These numbers describe the same root failure: gravity IV systems have a monitoring gap.
+These numbers describe the same core problem: gravity IV systems have a monitoring gap.
 Existing devices like Monidrop detect drop rate only, fire threshold-based alarms, and provide no failure classification or sensor redundancy.
 A nurse hearing an alarm doesn't know what's actually wrong with the bag at a glance, so IIIV closes that gap by classifying the failure mode itself; allowing medical personnel to act with no delays.

 ## Technical Approach